rafaelrnzo/ai-cv-screening/README.md

-# 🧠 AI Screening Service
+# 🧠 AI CV Evaluator
 ## Overview
 The **AI Screening Service** is a backend application built with **FastAPI**, designed to automatically evaluate candidate CVs and project reports based on job descriptions and rubrics.
 It combines **Google Gemini**, **BGE-M3 embeddings**, and **Redis Vector Search (RediSearch)** to implement an intelligent RAG (Retrieval-Augmented Generation) pipeline for candidate evaluation.